gabdepa/Graph-Blocks/README.md

 - `findBlocks.h`: Header file containing declarations used in `findBlocks.c`.

 ## How It Works
-The program utilizes a depth-first search (DFS) to explore the graph and count the number of connected components.
-Each time a new vertex is found that hasn't been visited, a new DFS is initiated, representing the discovery of a new connected component.
+The program utilizes a depth-first search (DFS) to explore the graph and identify connected components.
+It also identifies articulation points and analyzes the blocks formed within the graph.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).